-The Bronson is a very intriguing option for riders who value downhill performance above all but still want to retain respectable climbing abilities.
+The Bronson is a very intriguing option for riders who prefer 27.5-inch wheels and value downhill performance above all but still want to retain respectable climbing abilities.
 Riders who don't want to pedal a full-blown enduro bike around will love this bike.
-The Bronson slays most downhill save for the true double-black diamond rock gardens.
+The Bronson slays most downhills save for the true double-black diamond rock gardens.
 This bicycle has no problem cranking out a 4000-foot+ day of climbing although this kind of ride certainly wouldn't be our first choice.
-The reworked suspension layout with the lower-link shock mount delivers a slightly more linear feel and increased small bump feel.
+The reworked suspension layout with the lower-link shock mount delivers a slightly more linear feel and improved small bump feel.
 This is a significant improvement over the outgoing model.

-Riders who want to save some cash and who value increased climbing performance should check out the consumer direct Canyon Spectral.
-The Spectral can't touch the Bronson on the descent, but it is a better choice for longer rides.
-The Spectral only has 10mm less travel front and rear but feels more zippy and nimble due to more conservative geometry.
-The four-bar suspension doesn't have the same pedal platform as Santa Cruz' Virtual Pivot Point design, but a quick flip of the climb switch largely negates that.
+Riders who want to save some cash and who value increased climbing performance should check out the the super affordable YT Jeffsy AL Base.
+The Jeffsy can't touch the Bronson on the descent, but it is a better choice for longer rides.
+The Jeffsy only has 10mm less travel front and rear but feels more zippy and nimble due to more conservative geometry.
+It's also available in both 27.5" and 29" wheel sizes.
 The best part?
-The Spectral starts at $2399 with the $4499 CF 9.0 Pro model offering a much better build kit than our $5199 Bronson Carbon S.
+The Jeffsy starts at $2299 with a solid component specification for the price with carbon framed models ranging in price from $3,499 up to $5,499.

 Riders who want a user-friendly 29er will love the redesigned Specialized Stumpjumper 29.
 The Stumpjumper is a better option for less aggressive folks who want to ride a wide range of terrain.
 This 140mm 29er can't touch the top-end downhill performance of the Bronson, but it offers better climbing abilities and is much more user-friendly.
 The conservative geometry doesn't require high speeds or an aggressive pilot to unlock its abilities.
 In addition, the safety net of the wagon wheels make up for some questionable line choices.
 We tested the $4200 Comp Carbon 29 with a slightly inferior build kit compared to the Bronson.

-The Bronson has 150mm of rear wheel travel and runs Santa Cruz' Virtual Pivot Point (VPP) suspension.
+The Bronson has 150mm of rear-wheel travel and runs Santa Cruz' Virtual Pivot Point (VPP) suspension platform.
 This dual-link system has a link just above the bottom bracket and another about halfway up the seat tube.
 As the bike dives into its travel, the two links rotate in opposite directions.
 Traditionally, VPP is known for a firm and efficient pedal platform and poor small bump compliance.
-We found the new suspension layout improves bump compliance significantly.
+We found the new suspension layout improves small bump compliance significantly.

 We measured our large test bike in both geometry settings.